 We use our proprietary and patented Jobs to be Done (JTBD) method to transform how our portfolio companies prioritize their product roadmaps.
-Instead of building features based on internal opinions or competitor matching, our method ensures every development decision directly contributes to accelerated revenue growth and equity value creation.
+Instead of building features based on internal opinions or competitor matching, our method ensures every development decision directly contributes to accelerated revenue growth and customer value creation.

 The number one reason for new product development failure is failure to satisfy customer needs.
 Research published independently by Harvard Business School and CB Insights shows that 95% of all companies do not have an agreed-upon definition of a customer need.

-Companies destroy equity value through common prioritization mistakes:
+Companies limit growth through common prioritization mistakes:

 When Target's Registry team faced declining revenue and was losing market share to Amazon, they were trapped in exactly this cycle—reactively matching Amazon's features without achieving significant growth.
 Our JTBD method changed everything, helping them achieve over 25% top-line growth annually and transition from market follower to leader.